learn-co-curriculum/git-github-collaborating/README.md

 ![pull request with conflicts](https://curriculum-content.s3.amazonaws.com/phase-1/git-github/collaborating/pr-with-conflicts.png)

 Before we get to resolving the conflicts, let's take a look at the "Changed files" tab.
-When you created our first pull request, the diff just showed the addition of lines to our file.
+When we created our first pull request, the diff just showed the addition of lines to our file.
 In this case, however, the output is a bit more informative.
 For our version of the file (yours will be different, of course), it looks like this: